chrismcarr1/nexus_rentals/README.md

-# Northstar Rent OS
+# Nexus Rentals

-Northstar Rent OS is a polished rental operations MVP for landlord and property-operator workflows.
+Nexus is a polished rental operations MVP for landlord and property-operator workflows.
 It combines secure authentication, portfolio management, leasing, rent and expense tracking, maintenance operations, reporting, and an AI-style damage estimation flow suitable for partner demos.

 ## Product Overview